danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 handlers, had a similar goal and some overlap in the approach, but none combine all of:

-* A very small API that rhymes with the familiar usage for open files in Python
+* A very small API that rhymes with the usage for opening and reading files in Python
 * Declaring `entry_points` for zero-dependency coordination between libraries
-* MIME types to facilitate automated type detection and dispatch where possible
+* MIME types to facilitate dispatch by file type
-* Leveraging dask to leave any sub-selection / slicing to downstream code rather than managing in the individual plugins
+* Leveraging dask to leave any sub-selection / slicing to downstream code rather than managing it internally

 ## First Prototypes